 Configuration management for a business’s OS means that when changes occur, monitoring must follow.
-All aspects of configuration should be stored and easily accessible in a repository, with an individual or team who have a full understanding of its contents.
+All aspects of configuration should be stored and easily accessible in a repository, with an individual or team who has a full understanding of its contents.

-Examples of changes to configuration include the following:
+Examples of configuration changes include the following:

 - Deployment of patches